Market Review: Open

 On an annual basis and under terms of reference from the COAG Energy Council, the Commission monitors key trends in grid usage as well as development and uptake of new technologies and business models.

-For the 2019 Review, the Commission will commence consultation on alternative approaches to network service provider expenditure assessment and remuneration - as recommended by the Finkel Review.
-This follows on from the Commission’s finding in the 2018 Review that incentives are not aligned and, in certain circumstances, a strong capital expenditure bias exists.
+For the 2019 review, the Commission will commence consultation on alternative approaches to network service provider expenditure assessment and remuneration - as recommended by the Finkel Review.
+This follows on from the Commission’s finding in the 2018 review that incentives are not aligned and in certain circumstances, a strong capital expenditure bias exists.

-The 2019 Review report will also provide a centralised repository of information and an update on the various workstreams supporting efficient investment in decentralised energy resources.
+The 2019 review report will also provide a centralised repository of information and an update on the various workstreams supporting efficient investment in decentralised energy resources.

 Workstream two: regulatory sandboxes

-As part of the 2019 Review, the COAG Energy Council has requested the AEMC to examine regulatory sandbox arrangements and how to best facilitate coordination of proof-of-concept trials.
-A "regulatory sandbox" is a framework within which participants can trial innovative business models, products and services in the market under relaxed regulatory requirements at a smaller scale, on a time-limited basis and with appropriate safeguards in place.
+The AEMC is exploring potential barriers to trialling new approaches and whether there may be a need for formal regulatory sandbox arrangements in the national electricity market.
+A "regulatory sandbox" is a framework within which participants can trial innovative technologies, business models, products and services in the market under relaxed regulatory requirements at a smaller scale, on a time-limited basis and with appropriate safeguards in place.